newrelic/infrastructure-agent-ansible/README.md

 An Ansible role that can be used to install and/or configure the New Relic Infrastructure Agent and install New Relic Infrastructure OHIs.

+## Installation

+Use the following command to download the latest version of the New Relic role:

+`ansible-galaxy install newrelic.newrelic-infra`

 ## Getting Started

 To use the `newrelic.newrelic-infra` role directly in a playbook, simply